George Buckley-Mathew: Life

 He was made a Companion of the Order of the Bath (CB) in 1863 and a Knight Commander of the Order of St Michael and St George (KCMG) in May 1879, living in Leamington Spa in the late stages of his life, before dying in London on 22 October 1879.

 Family

 In 1835, Mathew married Anne Hoare, daughter of Henry Hoare and Charlotte née Dering.
 In 1849, however, the marriage ended in what Buckley-Mathew called a "Scotch divorce".
 The following year, he remarried to Rosina Adelaide Handley, daughter of J. C. Handley—and, later, he again married to a daughter of J. W. Gerard of New York.
 Across his various marriages, he had at least five sons and two daughters.

 Inheriting West Indian estates in 1837, Mathew took an additional surname Buckley, if after a delay, in 1865.
 The estates, from Abednego Mathew (died 1837), cousin to his father, were on St Kitts, and at Lyth near Ellesmere, Shropshire.
 Abednego Mathew's will required that George Matthew adopt the name Buckley, his mother's maiden name.

+Legacy

+Matthew Town, the only settlement on Great Inagua Island of the Bahamas, is named after him.